Scalr/scalr-action/README.md

 - `terraform_version` - The version of Terraform CLI to install.
 Please use the same version as set in your Scalr Workspace.

+- `terraform_wrapper` - Whether or not to install a wrapper to wrap subsequent calls of the `terraform` binary and expose its STDOUT, STDERR, and exit code as outputs named `stdout`, `stderr`, and `exitcode` respectively.
+Defaults to `true`.

 ## Outputs

 This action does not configure any outputs directly.
-However, the following outputs are available for subsequent steps that call the `terraform` binary.
+However, the following outputs are available for subsequent steps that call the `terraform` binary, given that terraform_wrapper has not been set to false.

 - `stdout` - The STDOUT stream of the call to the `terraform` binary.